-Recertification plans should highlight how the identified areas for further development have been attended to in addition to discussing or addressing it in supervision.
+Recertification plans should highlight how the identified areas for further development are being/have been/or will be attended to in addition to discussing or addressing it in supervision.
 The identified areas should be derived from your self-reflection.

 As recertification plans are anonymous, please do not use identifiable names (such as a client or supervisor) within the body of the plan.
 Avoid using acronyms for the first citing of a place of mahi/work, modality or treatment option as not all auditors will be aware of what is being referred to.

-Please be specific when providing examples of continuing professional development and include a date, name of presenter/author.
+Please be specific when providing examples of continuing professional development.
+For each example include a date.
+In the case of a seminar, course, reading or conference, include the name of presenter/author.

-Cultural competence is wider than bicultural competence and can include age, disability, distinctive groups and organisations, ethnicity, gender, migrant experience, occupation, political beliefs, religion and/or spiritual beliefs, sexual orientation and social economic status.
+Cultural competence should reflect bicultural competence as it applies to New Zealand's bicultural society.
+It can also refer to age, disability, distinctive groups and organisations, other ethnicities, gender, migrant experience, occupation, political beliefs, religion and/or spiritual beliefs, sexual orientation and social economic status.